Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Introduction

-In the present work, we pave the way for the formal verification of learning algorithms and the formalized study of lower bounds of active learning by these contributions: \begin{enumerate} \item We provide very concise definitions of the notions \emph{game type} (available queries), the queries' semantics, \emph{learner}, and \emph{teacher}.
+In the present work, we lay foundations for the formal verification of learning algorithms and the formalized study of lower bounds of active learning by these contributions: \begin{enumerate} \item We provide very concise definitions of the notions \emph{game type} (available queries), the queries' semantics, \emph{learner}, and \emph{teacher}.
 We cover both learning games for different kinds of automata and a natural number guessing game that serves as a running example. \item We provide a notion of \emph{upper bound} of learning algorithms that does not rely on the teacher's hidden automaton but only the semantics of the teacher's responses.
 Our main \autoref{thm:learner-correct} is a generic proof principle to verify such an upper bound for learning algorithms.
-We demonstrate this principle at the example of binary search. \item The above notions allow us to fully formalize our results in the proof assistant Agda, which marks a starting point for proving correctness and run-time complexity of learning algorithms in a formalized setting.
-Our formalization is available in the ancillary files (\texttt{html/index.html}) on arxiv and on
+We demonstrate this principle for binary search and for the $\lsharp$~\cite{VaandragerGRW22} automata learning algorithm. \item The above notions allow us to fully formalize our results in the proof assistant Agda, which marks a starting point for proving correctness and run-time complexity of learning algorithms in a formalized setting.
+Our formalization is available on